lmaccherone/documentdb-utils/README.md

 Copyright (c) 2015, Lawrence S. Maccherone, Jr.

-_Ease-of-use and enterprise-class robustness wrapper for Azure's DocumentDB API_
+_Drop-in replacement + extensions for Azure's DocumentDB node.js client with auto-retry on 429 errors plus a lot more_

 The node.js client for Microsoft Azure DocumentDB is a thin wrapper around the REST API.
-That's fine but it means that you need to deal with all the complications of throttling retries, the restoring and continuation of stored procedures that have reached their resource limits, etc. Also, every operation requires that you have the link to the database, collection, stored procedure, etc. You currently have to fetch the links yourself by first querying for them using the human readable IDs further complicating your already mind-boggling-hard-to-write async code.
+That's fine but it means that you need to deal with all the complications of throttling retries, the restoring and continuation of stored procedures that have reached their resource limits, etc.

-In summary, documentDBUtils takes care of all of this for you and makes it much easier to use Microsoft Azure DocumentDB from node.js.
+In summary, documentdb-utils takes care of all of this for you and makes it much easier to use Microsoft Azure DocumentDB from node.js.

+Note, versions prior to 0.4.0 had a very different interface exposed as documentDBUtils.
+That has now been removed in favor of this drop-in replacement + extensions approach.

 ## Source code ##